RibbonCommunications/webrtc-js-sdk/docs/ribbon-webrtc-doc.md

 Returns **[Object][7]** An object containing the available codecs, along with the `kind` parameter, that was supplied in the first place.
 If there was an error, it will return undefined.

+### getReport

+Retrieve the call metrics report for a call.

+The object returned from this API will be in JSON format.
+The top level object is the report and will include a timeline of events that were recorded during a call as well as a map object containing computed metrics.

+Any event in a timeline will have it's own timeline that may have recorded events.
+Events in a timeline are scoped to that timelines event or report.

+The report and some events may have additional data included in a data property.

+See event documentation [here][80].
+See metrics documentation [here][81].

+#### Parameters

+*   `callId` **[string][8]** The id of the call to retrieve the report on.

+Returns **[Object][7]** An object containing all metrics and data tracked against this call.

 ### changeInputDevices

 Changes the camera and/or microphone used for a Call's media input.